You’ve made the biggest decision already – choosing to start a supplement or natural product brand. But what’s next?

 6. Make Your Supplement or Functional Food and Create a Distribution Plan

-Ask about discounts for large qualities, multiple products and repeat orders.
+Ask about discounts for larger qualities, multiple products and repeat orders.
 Communicate clearly and often with your manufacturer to ensure your product is progressing per your expectations.

 Your manufacturer may provide distribution options, such as drop-shipping, or you can arrange your own product distribution.
 To create optimal distribution channels, focus on customer needs.
 If your customers buy online create an e-commerce website and fulfillment system for direct sales.
 For additional sales consider selling to other online resellers or distributors.